Workers: 'Rotten egg' smell before chocolate factory blast

 A wrongful-death lawsuit filed last month by the family of blast victim Judith “Judy” Lopez-Moran, a 55-year-old mother of three, said Palmer bore responsibility for the explosion.
 Workers smelled natural gas that day and notified Palmer, but the 75-year-old company “did nothing,” the lawsuit said.

-Palmer has offered condolences, but has said it can’t comment on the explosion or “any allegations that may be made in litigation,” citing the ongoing federal probe.
+Palmer has offered condolences, but said federal regulations preclude it from commenting on Tuesday’s preliminary report, the ongoing investigation or “any allegations that may be made in litigation.”

-“Our employees’ safety and health has always been, and will continue to be, of paramount importance,” the company said April 13 in its last public statement on the blast.
+“Our employees’ safety and health has always been, and will continue to be, of paramount importance,” Palmer said in a written statement Tuesday, echoing comments the company made April 13 in its last public statement on the blast.

-A message was sent to Palmer on Tuesday seeking comment on the transportation safety agency’s report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.